anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-06c.md

 ## 2. Configuring Column Level Masking (CLM) - on BigLake tables

 ### 2.1.
 CLM setup for the lab
-Lets add masking to the setup we already did-
+In the previous module, we configured column level security.
+Lets add masking to the setup we already did.
 We'll mask the total_amount column to show just 0, for the data engineer ONLY.
 The rest of the users will see clear-text values.

 ![README](../04-images/m06c-06.png)
 <br><br>